-Yahsat To Showcase Innovative Satellite Enabled Solutions During GITEX 2023
+Yahsat to showcase innovative satellite enabled solutions during GITEX 2023

-The company is set to forge several new partnerships with leading companies to enrich its portfolio of Internet of Things (IoT) and Artificial Intelligence (AI) solutions.

-Abu Dhabi, UAE: Al Yah Satellite Communications Company PJSC (Yahsat), the UAE's flagship satellite solutions provider, (ADX trading symbol: YAHSAT), will announce a host of new agreements with various companies specializing in the Internet of Things (IoT) and Artificial Intelligence (AI) sectors, bringing state of the art solutions to everything from Agriculture, to Maritime and to Logistics.
+(MENAFN- Hkstrategies) Abu Dhabi, UAE, 12 October 2023: Al Yah Satellite Communications Company PJSC (Yahsat), the UAE’s flagship satellite solutions provider, (ADX trading symbol: YAHSAT), will announce a host of new agreements with various companies specializing in the Internet of Things (IoT) and Artificial Intelligence (AI) sectors, bringing state of the art solutions to everything from Agriculture, to Maritime and to Logistics.

 As the UAE continues its journey towards realising its Vision 2030 goals, Yahsat remains fully committed and steadfast in its role as a pioneering future-focused ICT provider.
 In addition, Thuraya, Yahsat’s mobility arm, is transforming satellite IoT and AI solutions to provide businesses with more cost-effective and sustainable solutions.